Read Online

 New Zealand has an excellent network of well-maintained roads that are the perfect setting for a road trip, but there are some things that your clients should be aware of.

 Traffic in New Zealand drives on the left-hand side, and the speed limit is generally 50 kph [30 mph] in urban areas and 100 kph [60 mph] on the open road.
 Drivers should not be tempted to speed – police patrol the highways and speed cameras are used.
 Seat belts must be worn by all passengers at all times, and motorcyclists must wear helmets.
-New Zealand has one unusual road rule (which will be phased out in 2012).
-When turning, drivers must give way to all vehicles that are going straight ahead.
-If both vehicles are turning, give way to vehicles approaching from your right.
 Drivers must parallel park with their vehicle facing in the direction of traffic flow on their side of the road.
 There are strict laws against drinking and driving in New Zealand – and the best advice is simply don’t do it!
 Read the Visitors and New Residents section on the New Zealand Transport Agency website before hitting the road.

 The North and South Islands of New Zealand are separated by Cook Strait and there are ferry services for passengers and cars.
 Book ferry journeys in advance, particularly during holidays.
 Main highways are well-maintained, but they are not multi-lane roadways.
 Drivers must take extreme care in overtaking or wait until they reach a passing lane.
 On single-lane bridges, signs indicate which side has right of way.
 Although New Zealand is a small country, distances are longer than they may appear.